-If you do not wish to vote electronically at the Annual Meeting, you may vote by proxy.
+Even if you plan to attend the Annual Meeting, we encourage you to submit your vote by proxy in advance.
 You can vote by proxy over the Internet by following the instructions provided in the Notice, or, if you requested printed copies of the proxy materials by mail, you can vote by mailing your proxy as described in the proxy materials.
 If you complete and submit your proxy before the Annual Meeting, the persons named as proxies will vote the shares represented by your proxy in accordance with your instructions.
 If you submit a proxy without giving voting instructions, your shares will be voted in the manner recommended by the Board of Directors on all matters presented in this Proxy Statement, and as the persons named as proxies may determine in his or her discretion with respect to any other matters properly presented at the Annual Meeting.
+Voting electronically at the Annual Meeting will revoke any prior vote you might have executed by proxy.